skrtdev/NovaGram/docs/errors_handling.md

 In order to avoid a `try/catch` block in every handler, NovaGram offers you error handlers.
 You can set an handler for every error of a specific kind, or just one handler for all the errors.
-You can specify the type of the errors handled by the handler directly in the Closure type hinting
+You can specify the type of the errors handled by the handler directly in the Closure type hinting.

 ```php
 $Bot->addErrorHandler(function ($e) {